cardonacoder/some-solidity-programming-notes/README.md

 ## Basic steps for dev a SSC

+1. Create a .sol file
+2. Add SPDX-Licence-identifier
+This is optional but some compilers would show a warning message and makes code sharing more easier

+        //SPDX-Licence-identifier: MIT
+3. Define Solidity version
-1. Sol version
+Only specified version

-        pragma solidity >0.7.0 <0.9.0
+``pragma solidity 0.7.0;``
+Specified version and above
+``pragma solidity ^0.8.8;``
+Specified range
+``pragma solidity >=0.7.0 <0.8.0;``

-2. Define contract (Like a Class)
+4. Define contract (Like a Class)

         contract contract_Name{